silandpackage/siland/README.md

 # siland

-The directory Downloads contains the R sources and the Windows binaries for package Siland.
+The directory Downloads contains the R sources and the Windows binaries for package Siland, and the directory siland contains examples for the version 1.4 of siland.

-The directory Materials_MEE  contains the different R scripts (codeMEE.R) and the GIS compressed file (GIS.tar.gz) used in the Article "Siland : an R package for estimating the spatial infleunce of landscape".